wfjm/mvs38j-langtest/codes/README_soeq.md

 It depends on compiler and the hardware whether a memory lookup or a few integer instructions are faster.

-### Input File <a name="ifile"></a>
-Same input file format as [soep](README_soep.md#user-content-ifile).

-### Language and Compiler Notes <a name="langcomp"></a>
-This can be only be implemented efficiently in languages which directly support bit handling.
+The code supports both lookup and in-line style for the bit masks.
+This controlled by the `LOOKUP` preprocessor symbol.
+Default is using in-line.

 #### Assembler - [soeq_asm.asm](soeq_asm.asm)
-The code uses on-the-fly calculation of the bits masks.
+The code uses on-the-fly calculation of the bits masks, conceptually similar to the C implementation described above.

 Here a right (MSB) to left (MSB) mapping is used, this reversal of bit order allows to generate the `clrmsk` by right shifting `X'FF7F' in a register which is 32 bit anyway.
 This leads to a very compact inner loop
 ```
     SIEVI    LR    R2,R3              i